 This church was built on the orders of the Portugal King Jaov III in 1546.
 The inscription mentions the name of the main priest, a Pedro Galvano and his grave also lies in the same church.
 On the side of the church was a granary which was used to supply food grains to the town in times of scarcity.

 The Baptistery has a 450-year-old painting which depicts the heavens with angels looking down.

 This is all that remains of what was a vibrant marketplace within the Vasai Fort city.
 Historical records mention the trade of bamboos, black pepper and even slaves here.

 The church was built in between 1549 CE and 1578 CE.
 It had a college alongside as well.
 Saint Francis Xavier, one of the founders of the Jesuit order, visited Vasai thrice and asked to build this structure.
 Its form is similar to the Bom Jesus church in Goa, where the Saint’s body is kept even today.

-This church was built between 1537 CE & 1557 CE.
+This church was built between 1537 CE and 1557 CE.
 The floor of this church is covered with graves.
-The Treaty between the Maratha Generals and Kaitan Pereira Dsouza, the Portuguese captain, was signed in the court yard of the same church in 1739
+The Treaty between the Maratha Generals and Kaitan Pereira Dsouza, the Portuguese captain, was signed in the courtyard of the same church in 1739.

-The Vasai Portuguese Fort Church Door is still carefully preserved at Ramedy Church in Vasai.
+The church door of the Vasai Portuguese Fort is still carefully preserved at Remedy Church in Vasai.
 If only similar efforts would be made to preserve the fort itself.
 Large parts of this historic fort-city have fallen to ruin and very few of the locals who visit it as a picnic spot, truly understand its powerful legacy.

-Pascal Roque Lopes is a passionate historian with a Masters degree in Numismatics & Archaeology.
-Currently, Pascal is pursuing his Ph.D at the Asiatic Society of Mumbai and studying the Indo-Portuguese Maratha era through coins minted in this period.
+Pascal Roque Lopes is a passionate historian with a Masters degree in Numismatics and Archaeology.
+Currently, Pascal is pursuing his PhD at the Asiatic Society of Mumbai and studying the Indo-Portuguese Maratha era through coins minted in this period.